idodi6/RBAC-SQL/README.md

-# Exploratory Data Analysis - ML predictions with python
+# Exploratory Data Analysis - ML predictions with Python
 codes for data science projects in this repository there are -
 1. Chess games analysis - EDA and predictions - Random Forest Classifier.